lkcozy/code-notes/notes/communication/writing/writing_general.md

 - This feature is a `tremendous`(huge) `addition`(complement/supplement) to the TypeScript language.
 - It should have a significant, long-term, positive impact on how people write code with TypeScript.
 - In JavaScript, we often have to `probe`(examine) a variable in different ways to see if it has a more specific type that we can use.
+- `Interconnectivity` is crucial to the survival of innovative technologies.
+- The `allure`(attraction) of a strong tech ecosystem
+- Teaching kids to write code has been a topic of `intense debate` for the past decade or so.

+## Blockchain

+- An increase in difficulty made CPU mining `obsolete`(outdated) and miners started moving to GPUs.
+- The time between `successive`(consecutive/sequent) Bitcoin blocks decreases from the approximate 10 mins
+- What happens if the price of Bitcoin `pegged`(tied) to `fiat`(legal) currencies like the US dollar goes up
+- The mining datacenters are primarily located in countries with a cooler climate and cheaper electricity so as to `drive their recurring costs down`.
+- Due to the high `upfront cost`, lack of `general availability`, and power requirements,a lot of hobbyists miners mine other cryptocurrencies, also called Altcoins.

 ## General